Solving the Poisson Yang-Baxter equation via deformation-to-quasiclassical-limits

-The concept of an $\mathcal{O}$-operator was introduced by Kupershmidt \mcite{Ku} for Lie algebras to study classical Yang-Baxter equation (CYBE).
-The $\mathcal{O}$-operators on associative algebras, also under the names of relative Rota-Baxter operators~\mcite{BGN4} and generalized Rota-Baxter operators~\mcite{U}, have been studied extensively recently~\mcite{BGN2,D}, in the contexts of Poisson structures, deformations and cohomology.
-As in the Lie algebra case, an $\mathcal{O}$-operator on an associative algebra can be regarded as the operator form of the solution of the associative Yang-Baxter equation (AYBE), introduced by Aguiar \mcite{A1, A3} and by Polishchuk \mcite{P1} in the form with spectral parameters.
-Numerous applications of the AYBE can be found in bialgebra theory \mcite{A3}, mirror symmetry \mcite{P1}, algebraic geometry \mcite{P2}, integrable systems \mcite{MS} and magnetization dynamics \mcite{AZ}.
+Our purpose is to lift the deformation-to-\qcl process for Poisson algebras in \meqref{eq:defqcl} to the level of the Poisson Yang-Baxter equation (PYBE).
+The PYBE is a combination of the CYBE in Lie algebras and the AYBE in associative algebras.
+As is well-known, the CYBE has its importance as the classical limit of the quantum Yang-Baxter equation and as an important notion in integral systems.
+As a fundamental device to find solutions of the CYBE, the $\calo$-operator on a Lie algebra was introduced by Kupershmidt~\mcite{Ku} and was shown to characterize solutions of the CYBE.
+In general, all $\calo$-operators give rise to solutions of the CYBE~\mcite{Bai0}.
+Furthermore, pre-Lie algebras, in addition to their independent interest, naturally produce $\calo$-operators and hence solutions of the CYBE.
+This relations can be depicted by the diagram

-Defined in a Poisson algebra, the Poisson Yang-Baxter equation (PYBE) is a combination of AYBE and CYBE.
-PYBE arose from the study of Poisson bialgebras \mcite{NB}.
-The relationship between the $\mathcal{O}$-operator on a Poisson algebra and PYBE has been studied in \mcite{LBS, NB} and is parallel to the associative case studied in \cite{BGN2, BGN3}.
-Since the Poisson algebra is the quasiclassical limit of an associative deformation, the similarities between the operator characterizations of the AYBE and the PYBE motivate us to consider the bimodule deformation and further the bimodule algebra deformation with an $\mathcal{O}$-operator. \vspb
+On the associative side, the AYBE was introduced by Aguiar \mcite{A1,A3} and by Polishchuk \mcite{P1} in the form with spectral parameters.
+The AYBE is an analog of the well-known CYBE.
+Numerous applications of the AYBE can be found in bialgebra theory \mcite{A3}, mirror symmetry \mcite{P1}, algebraic geometry \mcite{P2}, integrable systems\mcite{MS} and magnetization dynamics \mcite{AZ}.
+The AYBE can also be studied along the line of the CYBE as in \meqref{eq:opcybe}.
+There $\calo$-operators are also called relative Rota-Baxter operators~\mcite{BGN4} and generalized Rota-Baxter operators~\mcite{U}, have been studied extensively recently~\mcite{BGN2,D}, in the contexts of Poisson structures, deformations and cohomology.